 Besides the already listed games, you can host any other wedding reception game and have the garter as the prize for the winner.
 Examples include life-sized Jenga and freeze dance.
 Games will not only make your special day even more memorable, but they will also get your guests more engaged.

 Due to the suggestive and raunchy nature of the garter toss tradition, many couples find it awkward, tacky, and inappropriate.
-The fun and exciting alternatives given above, such as changing what is to be tossed and incorporating it into a game, allow the couple to honor the tradition in a way that is comfortable for them.
+The fun and exciting garter toss alternatives, such as changing what is to be tossed and incorporating it into a game, allow the couple to honor the tradition in a way that is comfortable for them.